-While thin, filmy, unlined curtains will not need much stacking width, heavy, full curtains with generous pleating or gathering will require plenty of stacking room so they do not block your window's view even when they are open.
-According to the experts at Iron Accents, makers of custom iron curtain rods, a good rule to follow is to use a rod that is one-third wider than your window when allowing for stacking width.
+While thin, filmy, unlined curtains won't need much stacking width, heavy, full curtains with generous pleating or gathering need more.
+They'll require plenty of stacking room so they don't block your window's view even when they're open.
+A good rule to follow is to use a rod that is one-third wider than your window when allowing for stacking width.

 If your windows are narrower than you prefer, you can give them the look of wider windows by using rods that extend well beyond the windows' width.
 When you open the curtains, stack them so that they're completely off the window but no wall is showing between the window and the stacked curtain.
 This gives the illusion that your window extends to the far edge of the stacked curtain.
 You don't want to extend the rod too far past the window, or you'll run out of curtain and ruin the effect.
 Stick to no more than 10 inches beyond the window on each side.